bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-08-newsletter.md

 consensus and an elaborate [soft fork activation][topic soft fork activation] mechanism -- on a test network activating these changes can be streamlined.
-The PR also implements a way to deactivate changes that turn out to be buggy or undesired, which is a major departure from mainnet.
+The PR also implements a way to deactivate changes that turn out to be buggy or undesired, which is a major departure from mainnet. {% include functions/podcast-callout.md url="pod241 pr review" %}

 {% include functions/details-list.md
   q0="Why do we want to deploy consensus changes that aren’t merged